 The IEEE Smart Grid Initiative gives special thanks to Mike Jacobs, lead on Electricity Markets and Regulatory efforts in the Climate and Energy Program at the Union of Concerned Scientists (UCS), who helped organize this special issue.
-Mr. Jacobs will join us as a speaker for our Questions and Answers on Storage and Vehicle Charging as Renewables Arrive webinar on Thursday, February 4, 2016.
+For more info on storage and vehicle recharging, stream his webinar on the Resource Center.

 By Roger Lin